zumasys/docs/site/jbase/environment-variables/jbcglobaldir/README.md

 ## Default

-The default is the same as JBCRELEASEDIR
+On all jBASE releases prior to 5.8, the default is the same as JBCRELEASEDIR.
+On jBASE 5.8 and later, with the introduction of user profiles, JBCGLOBALDIR will usually default to another location of the user's choosing, i.e. /opt/jbase5/global or UNIX, C:\jBASE\global on Windows.

 ## Setting